apache/trafficserver/doc/admin-guide/plugins/cache_promote.en.rst

 If :option:`--policy` is set to ``lru`` the following options are also available:

+.. option:: --label

+   An optional label for this LRU, to allow sharing an LRU across multiple remap rules.
+Note: In order for an LRU to be used by multiple remap rules, not only must the label match, both the :option:`--hits` and  :option:`--buckets` options must be identical.

 .. option:: --hits

    The minimum number of hits before promotion.